ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

  	//CLI-DIR - w2hparm.global.js
 	/*
  	 * Override default w2hparm values.
 Change Enter key to equal "Enter".
 Default = "Newline" key.
  	*/

-		var w2hparm={
-  			"enter":"Enter"
-        };
+    w2hparm.enter="Enter";

 Create the file custJS.global.js file and define the required changes.
 Upload this file to CLI-DIR.
 For example to modify the toolbar:-

 ::

     //CLI-DIR - custJS.myOptions.js
     //Add Print Button To Toolbar
     function after_standardInit() {
         addtoolbarbutton(000,"../print.ico","Print Screen",do_print);
     }

-Note that the print.ico should also be uploaded to the CLI-DIR directory.
+.. note:: The print.ico should also be uploaded to the CLI-DIR directory.

 This has the effect of changing the tool bar for all transactions which is not what is required.
 The transactions under WEB2HOST will require there option field to be set to "compatibility" to ensure that the default toolbar is shown.